ellysh/video-game-bots/InGameBots/process-memory-access.md

 ```
 Now Windows should select an appropriate calculation with segment registers to obtain a TEB segment's base address.
 This is a primary benefit of usage the `NtCurrentTeb` function.
 Therefore, the function retrieves a correct result for all architectures supported by Windows such as x86, x64 and ARM.

-[`NtQueryInformationThread`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684283%28v=vs.85%29.aspx) is a WinAPI function that allows to retrieve an information of any thread that is specified by thread object's handler.
+[`NtQueryInformationThread`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684283%28v=vs.85%29.aspx) is a WinAPI function that allows you to retrieve information of any thread that is specified by thread object's handler.
 Base address of the TEB segment is provided by this information too.
 This is an implementation of the `GetTeb` function that is based on `NtQueryInformationThread` function usage:
 ```C++
 #include <windows.h>
 #include <winternl.h>